 The Medical Assistant Associate in Applied Science program prepares the student for an entry-level position as a medical assistant in a medical office, clinic, hospital or other health care facility.
 Clinical (diagnostic and treatment), administrative (communication and business) skills and transdisciplinary knowledge and skills are included in the course work.
-A 160hour non-paid externship experience with a licensed health care practitioner is the capstone course.
+A non-paid externship experience with a licensed health care practitioner is the culmination of the program.

-The JC certificate medical assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB), Commission on Accreditation of Allied Health Education Programs, 1362 Park Street, Clearwater, FL 33756.
+The certificate in medical assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB), Commission on Accreditation of Allied Health Education Programs, 1362 Park Street, Clearwater, FL 33756.
 Phone: 727.210.2350.

 Upon completion, the student becomes eligible for the AAMA Medical Assistant Certification exam to be a Certified Medical Assistant [CMA (AAMA)].
 The medical assistant certificate program and completion of the general education requirements listed qualifies the student for an Associate in Applied Science - Medical Assistant.
-Students are welcome to enter this program in any semester, but must meet prerequisite course and grade level requirements to proceed in the program and qualify for MOA 252 Medical Assistant Clinical Practicum.
+Students are welcome to enter this program in any semester, but must meet prerequisite course and grade level requirements to proceed in the program and qualify for MED 252 Medical Assistant Clinical Practicum.

-Minimum credits 60
+Minimum credits 53

-Minimum cumulative GPA 2.0
+Minimum cumulative GPA 2 2.0

 Minimum grade in all courses 2.0

-Minimum grade required in MED 115, MED 116,
+Minimum grade required in MED 115, MED 116, MOA 120,

-MOA 120, MED 215, MED 216, MOA 240, MOA 241,
+MED 215, MED 216, MOA 240, MOA 241, MED 251

-MED 251 and MED 252 2.5
+AND MED 252 2 2.5

-Minimum JC credits 15
+Minimum Jackson College credits 15